Yemi-Israel/Yemi-Israel/README.md

 🚀 Data Analyst (Python, Excel, SQL) & WordPress Developer

-I build modern WordPress websites for businesses and I’m also a Data Analyst versed in using Excel, SQL and Python.
+I build modern WordPress websites for businesses and I’m also a Data Analyst versed in Excel, SQL and Python.

 ---